kundajelab/chipseq_pipeline/README_PIPELINE.md

 ### How to efficiently manage multiple pipeline runs? (using UNIX screen)

-`bds_scr` is a BASH script to create a detached screen for a BDS script and redirect stdout/stderr to a log file `[LOG_FILE_NAME]`.
+`./utils/bds_scr` is a BASH script to create a detached screen for a BDS script and redirect stdout/stderr to a log file `[LOG_FILE_NAME]`.
 If a log file already exists, stdout/stderr will be appended to it.
 Monitor a pipeline with `tail -f [LOG_FILE_NAME]`.

 The only difference between `bds_scr` and `bds` is that you have `[SCR_NAME] [LOG_FILE_NAME]` between `bds` command and its parameters (or a BDS script name).
 ```